iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 ---
 ### **Modified Label Correcting Algorithm**

-The modified version proposes a different way of looking for an arc where the path optimality conditions are not satisfied.
+The modified version order the nodes using a queue, where the tail of the queue stores the nodes whose distance label has been updated most recently updated by its neighbours.

+**Algorithm**

 ```sql
 d(s) := 0; pred(s) := 0;